-The value of unprocessed sales is one of the central items of any agricultural questionnaire and allows the calculation of the total value of sales and of the unit value for each crop.
-The latter is necessary to value the crop quantities used for all destination components listed above and thus to calculate the total value of production.
+The value of unprocessed sales is one of the central items of any agricultural questionnaire and allows the calculation of the total value of crop production.

 The information is collected at the crop level.
 The questionnaire allows reporting the quantities in local units of measurement and in different states and conditions.